 Introduction to Jewelry Making

-closed toe shoes - required in Metalwerx studio
+closed-toe shoes - required in the Metalwerx studio

 lunch - Metalwerx has a fridge, toaster oven, and microwave